bgord/blog/content/blog/postgres-docker/multiple-postgres-dbs-in-docker-container.md

 description: Create as many Postgres databases in a single Docker container as you want.
 ---

+> You can read that post on [dev.to](https://dev.to/bgord/multiple-postgres-databases-in-a-single-docker-container-417l).

 This will be a short one.

 The official Postgres Docker [image](https://hub.docker.com/_/postgres) supports a few environment variables.